Introduction

 Exclusion of sole traders

-It should also be pointed out that the scheme does not apply to sole proprietors.
-The latter are not among the persons covered by article R. 123-54-1, although they too may be exposed to risks in connection with the disclosure of their personal domicile.
+It should also be emphasized that this provision does not apply to sole traders.
+The latter are not included in the list of persons covered by article R. 123-54-1, even though they too may be exposed to risks linked to the disclosure of their personal domicile.

 Conclusion